ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 2. For **Tags for target resources**, click the pencil icon.

-3. In the popup window, enter the tag name.
-The name should be entered exactly as it appears in the block storage volume.
-Enter only one tag from the volume.
+3. In the popup window, enter a user tag name.
+For existing block storage volumes with user tags, enter the tag name exactly as it appears in the volume.
+You can also add a new user tag here and then go back an add it to a volume.
+You only need one tag for a volume to create a backup.

+4. Click **Next**.

+5. Review the information on the next popup.
+If satisfied, check the disclaimer and click **Save changes**.

-### Edit or delete a backup plan using the UI
+### Edit or delete a backup plan with the UI
 {: #backup-edit-delete-plan-ui}

-When you provision a backup policy and create a backup plan, you can edit the plan settings or delete the plan by using the UI.
-Deleting the plan means you need to create a new one for the policy.
-After the policy is created, you can't edit or delete the backup plan.
-For Beta, you can have one plan per policy.
+When you provision a backup policy and create a backup plan, you can edit the plan details or delete the plan by using the UI.
+Deleting the plan means you must have at least one remaining for the policy to create backups.

+1. From the [backup plan details](/docs/vpc?topic=vpc-backup-view-policies&interface=ui#backup-view-policy) page, expand the Actions menu for the plan.

+2. Select **Edit** or **Delete**.
+When you edit, the plan details appear in the side panel.
+You can modify the same information you specified when creating the plan, such as the name and backup frequency.

+3. Confirm your selections when finished.

+### Reviewing backup jobs with the UI
+{: #backup-jobs-manage}

+You can see backup jobs that are running, completed, or failed when a backup is triggered.
+For more information, see [Viewing backup policy jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs).

-## Manage backup policies from the CLI
+## Manage backup policies and plans with the CLI
 {: #backup-manage-policy-cli}
 {: cli}

 Delete a backup policy, rename a policy, edit user tags from the CLI.

-### Delete a backup policy from the CLI
+### Delete a backup policy with the CLI
 {: #backup-delete-policy-cli}

 Run the `backup-policy-delete` command and specify the policy ID or policy name for one or more backup policies.
 Backup plans associated with the policy are also deleted.
 For information about backup policy deletion, see [Backup policy deletion overview](#backup-delete).